meschedl/Larval-Oyster-CASE-RNA/second-stringtie.md

 835503 SE_J07.test.with.A.merge.gtf

-ok those are the same numbers as above... is that right? yes because some of the coverages will be 0 but it makes a line for everything in the gtf file?
+Ok those are the same numbers as above... is that right?
+I would say yes because some of the coverages will be 0 but it makes a line for everything in the gtf file?

-well, the paper does not say to use the -A with the merge step, so I won't.
+Well, the paper does not say to use the -A with the merge step, so I won't.
 I don't know what the difference is between them though... should I use gtf compare between both to the original annotation file and see what that says??

-first make sure that everything in this directory is made with the No A file
+First make sure that everything in this directory is made with the No A file

 ```
 nano NO_A_Stringtie.sh